Go directly to our online shop for totes and zippered pouches – Shop Here

 Our Most Popular Items

 We are known for our signature tote bags, which are sturdy, sustainable, and beautiful.
-Our creations include large tote bags, zippered pouches, small drawstring pouches, and cloth face masks.
+Our creations include large tote bags, zippered pouches, and small drawstring pouches.
 You can find a selection of the large tote bags and zippered pouches for sale on our Shop page.
+Join us at one of the craft fairs to see additional items not available online.

 Looking for something to share with young children in response to the Covid19 crisis?